 If you are concerned about lead in your water, you may wish to have your water tested by a certified lab.
 More information about lead in drinking water can be found on the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.

-Results of our lead monitoring program, conducted in accordance with the Lead and Copper Rule, can be found in the Water Quality Table later in this document.
+In your system, results from our lead monitoring program, conducted in accordance with the Lead and Copper Rule, were below the action level for the presence of lead.

 Testing for Lead in Schools